Here are answers to some of the most common questions. If you have additional questions, please contact us.

 A manufactured home is any dwelling that is built on a permanent chassis that meets the federal Manufactured Home Construction and Safety Standards of June 16, 1976 (the HUD Code).
 Manufactured homes may or may not be placed on a foundation, and are commonly known as single-wide or double-wide mobile homes.
 They have special financing requirements, and may not be eligible for all loan programs.

 Modular homes are homes built in sections at a factory.
 The sections are transported to the home site on flat bed trucks and set on a permanent foundation.
 Modular homes conform to the same state, local, and regional codes that apply to site-built dwellings.
 Because of this, they are not subject to any special financing guidelines.
-Wisconsin Homes and Dynamic Homes are modular homes, not manufactured homes.
+Wisconsin Homes are modular homes, not manufactured homes.

 1.2 Why choose a modular home instead of a site-built home?Back to questions